MadisAr/intern-decision-engine-backend/src/main/java/ee/taltech/inbankbackend/TICKET-101-conclusion.md

 # TICKET-101 conclusion
 ## Changes made
-The biggest problem to me seemed to be using some arbitrary ranges instead of the given fixed values to calculate credit scores, but I also changed some other stuff.
+The biggest problem to me seemed to be using some arbitrary ranges instead of the given fixed values to calculate credit scores, but I also changed some other stuff:).

 ### Changing data transfer objects
 It was a good idea by the intern to use classes to pass info between